Botox for Migraines Treatment London | Botox Clinic Harley street

 Botox for Migraine — What to Expect?

 After a detailed consultation with a headache specialist at CosmeDocs for your migraine headaches, begin your migraine treatment.
-The doctor uses a very fine needle to inject botulinum toxin into the target muscles under your skin in multiple “trigger points” such as:
+So, the doctor uses a very fine needle to inject botulinum toxin into the target muscles under your skin in multiple “trigger points” such as:

 • Face